marciadev/to-do-list/README.md

 # to-do-list
-This is an App made for those people who usually forget the things they have to do.
+This is an App made for those people who usually forget what they have to do.